robisodd/console_layer_basic/README.md

 - You can have more than one console layer at the same time, each has a separate text buffer & style.
 - Uses a standard Layer pointer, so most standard Pebble layer functions work.
 - You can change the layer style which can affect text even after text is written.
 - Layer will automatically dirty after writing, unless you turn that setting off.
+- The console layer cannot print variable values.
+Use `snprintf()` to add these features.

 ----------------------------------------